Introduction

 4. What is SOX compliance used for?

 SOX compliance, under the Sarbanes-Oxley Act, is used to ensure transparency, accountability, and accuracy in financial reporting by public companies.
-It aims to prevent fraud, protect investors, and rebuild confidence in financial markets post-corporate scandals.
+It aims to prevent fraud, protect investors, and rebuild confidence in financial markets after the corporate scandals of the late 1990s and early 2000s.

 5. Who is SOX applicable to?